Saturday, July 11, 2026

 In 1992, a brand new company being Midway Games has stepped up to the fighting game genre to be the competition for Street Fighter.
 And that's when two adults decided to step up and create a fighting game.
 Enter Mortal Kombat, led by Ed Boon and John Tobias.
 Midway started development and did something different to distinguish from Street Fighter by putting digitized sprites and graphic violence and release it on arcades first.

 Upon arcade release, things have been calm.
 It's like teenagers stepping up to the arcade joint to try out the game.
 The arcade release of the first Mortal Kombat became calm, until Midway partnered up with Acclaim Entertainment to begin porting the first Mortal Kombat to 16-bit home consoles.
 Once that happens, things took a turn for the worse.
 Mortal Kombat's home console release sparked controversy due to digitized sprites and graphic violence.
-That move sparked hearings on video game violence held by Joe Lieberman and Herb Kohl and the creation of the ESRB.
+That move sparked Senate hearings on video game violence held by Joe Lieberman and Herb Kohl and the creation of the ESRB.
 Mortal Kombat's home console release wasn't just the source of sparking controversy.
 It became the titan of fighting games like Street Fighter was.

 In 1994, Street Fighter has their live action movie directed by Jean Claude Van Damme, which received a negative reception from fans of the franchise due to its lack of special moves.
-While the film is met with negativity, the fight between Chun-Li and Vega was the only good thing in the film.
+While the film was met with negativity, the fight between Chun-Li and Vega was the only good thing in the film.
 It recreates and dates to the iconic battle in Street Fighter II.
 The film industry also had a bit of a competition between Street Fighter and Mortal Kombat in the mid 90s as New Line Cinema made a live action movie aptly named Mortal Kombat.

 In 1997, Mortal Kombat enters the 3D space and does away with the digitized sprites from the first three games with the entry of Mortal Kombat 4.
 The installment puts the series in a 3D arena space, introduces throwable objects and the use of weapons, marking it the first game of the series to ever take place in a 3D space.